luiscielak/new-aesthetic/new-aesthetic.md

 Marius Watz is a Norway born, New York City based generative art artist.
 Generative art is referred to computer-generated art based on parametric instructions or algorithms to produce aesthetic forms as an output of the system.
 The art is the system, while the resulting shapes and forms are just a byproduct of the system itself.
 "Algorithms provide the means to produce specific outcomes, typically through generative logic or data processing.
 But in the process they leave their distinct footprint on the result."
 [3]

 These common algorithms are a path to exploration and experimentation.
 The output of these self-discoveries of the algorithm and the process should not equate to the artist's final output or masterpiece.
 Watz refers to some of these systematic cliches as "The Algorithm Police problematic friends".
 These common algorithms include circle packing, reaction diffusion, fractals, strange attractors, voronoi diagrams, flocking / boids, and polygon subdivision.
-[13] With this argument Marius highlights that there are common algorithm out there and people should be able to identify them and spot them in the wild, and as creators, to steer away from them.
+[13] With this argument Marius highlights that there are common algorithm out there and people should be able to identify and spot them in the wild, and as creators, to steer away from them.

 Some of Marius' current work include 'Probability Lattice', a collection parametric objects made out of ABS plastic, 3D printed on a Makerbot Replicator.